-The Turn of the Screw: Inspirations, Interpretations, and a Deep Analysis -- A Spooky Spotlight on H
+The Turn of the Screw: Inspirations, Interpretations, and a Deep Literary Analysis

 Like the other exemplars of the five respective genres of literary horror (Frankenstein, Dracula, Jekyll and Hyde, Haunting of Hill House), “The Turn of the Screw” has a fascinating genesis.
 Mary Shelley and Robert Louis Stevenson were both inspired by horrifying nightmares, but – typical of Henry James – the writer of the ultimate literary ghost story was motivated by a polite conversation over a crackling fire.
 James had suffered a staggering humiliation when one night he attended the opening of one of his plays, Guy Domville, which failed hideously.
 One writer calls it “the great professional trauma of James’ life.”
 Speechless with embarrassment, his mind went to grave places, and he only accepted an invitation to return to the Archbishop of Canterbury’s rural residence for tea and warmth.
 E. W. Benson – the Archbishop – recognized the distress in his friend’s demeanor, and tried to relieve his malaise with light banter, but the morose atmosphere was impenetrable, and their conversation turned to ghosts and the afterlife.